Liftings of Nichols algebras of diagonal type II. All liftings are cocycle deformations: Introduction

 The proof of our main theorem relies on the fact that we are able to show that, for each braiding matrix $\qb$, a given algebra $\mtE(\bs\lambda)$ is nonzero.
 This is a technical condition pointed in our previous work \cite{AAG} as an obstruction to prove that the list of algebras $\u(\bs\lambda)$ was exhaustive.

-This is achieved in Theorem \ref{thm:E}, whose proof takes over more than 50 pages in the Appendix, as it is a case-by-case analysis of a series of algebras associated to each generalized Dynkin diagram in the classification of matrices $\qb$ from \cite{H-classif}.
+This is achieved in Theorem \ref{thm:E}, whose proof takes over more than 50 pages in the Appendix, as it is a case-by-case analysis of a series of algebras associated to each generalized Dynkin diagram in the classification of matrices $\qb$, in terms of Dynkin diagrams, from \cite{H-classif}.
+Each example is preceded by the corresponding Dynkin diagram.

 Although being tedious and of considerable length (relative to the main body of the paper), we decided to include the full proof here, as there is no general argument underlying it, and each example is analyzed with a subtle combination of different ad-hoc techniques, which are developed in the present article.